AdhamAbouaita/washroyale/plan.md

-# Clash Royale Clone - Technical Specification
+# Wash Royale Clone - Technical Specification

 ## 1. Project Overview
-This document outlines the technical architecture for a browser-based Real-Time Strategy (RTS) game mimicking core mechanics of "Clash Royale".
+This document outlines the technical architecture for a browser-based Real-Time Strategy (RTS) game mimicking core mechanics of "Wash Royale".
 The game features a vertical battlefield where two players (Human vs. Basic AI) deploy units from a deck of cards to destroy the opposing King Tower while defending their own.
 Matches are time-limited and driven by an Elixir resource system.

 ## 2. Technology Architecture